Associate of Science in Nursing Club

 Students are provided quality education experiences in leadership, teamwork, citizenship, and character development.
 SkillsUSA programs include local, state, and national competitions in which more than 5,400 students compete in 91 occupational and leadership skill areas.

-The Student Leadership Council, with representation from throughout the student body, provides a channel through which students may exhibit leadership, voice concerns, and enhance communication among students, faculty, and staff.
-The Student Leadership Council also promotes programs and activities of interest to students.
+The Student Government Association, with representation from throughout the student body, provides a channel through which students may exhibit leadership, voice concerns, and enhance communication among students, faculty, and staff.
+The Student Government Association also promotes programs and activities of interest to students.